YU88John/eks-ecr-gitops-tf/README.md

 # CI/CD and GitOps - Terraform, GitHub Actions and Kubernetes

+This repository is a part of my GitHub Actions: CI/CD and GitOps project.
+It contains terraform files that will create a custom VPC, subnets, and  a three-node EKS cluster.
+All of this will be provisioned using GitHub Actions.
+I have made every necessary file public, so you can follow along and test this project as well.

+#### <a href="https://github.com/YU88John/eks-ecr-gitops-code">Application repository for this project</a>

 > [!CAUTION]
 > This project is for testing purposes.
 It is strongly advised against using it for production.